liltran615/Azure-Project-1/README.md

 Filebeat
 Metricbeat

-These Beats allow us to collect the following information from each machine:
+These allow us to collect the following information:

 Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and MySQL databases.